Find out how exploring your spirituality differs from the belief in a religion. Learn how to make the world a better place to live.

 Eternal suffering awaits anyone who questions God’s, infinite love. ― Bill Hicks

 We hope this overview of the tools of Western organized religion is helpful.
 Organized religion seeks to blur the lines between mythology and spirituality.
-Religion versus spiritual exploration couldn’t be further apart.
-Let’s look at tools and of spiritual exploration and see why this is so.

 The Tools of Spiritual Exploration